Updated: November 27, 2023 - 10 min read

-So you’ve decided that you want to be a Product Manager.
+You’ve decided that you want to be a Product Manager.
 That’s great!
-The problem is, you’ve never worked in product before, and you’ve got no idea where to start.
+The problem is, you’ve never worked in Product before, and you’ve got no idea how to get your first ever Product Management role.
+Perhaps you’re a marketer who wants to transition to product management.
+Or maybe an engineer who wants to get more involved in the planning and decision-making part of development.

 The Rule of Thumb: Lateral Transitions

-We’ll dive deep into how each background experience can be leveraged to transition to product.
+We’ll dive deep into how every type of background experience can be leveraged to transition to product management.
 But first, a quick word of general advice.

 Wherever you are in your career, there are two main ways to get a Product Management job: